OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Cost-estimate.md

 We ignore:
 * Operations associated with app installations, as that happens only once per user/team
 * Operations associated with the authors viewing the tab, given the assumption that they are sending only 5 messages/month.
+* Executions associated with Prep or Send function, as the execution count is trivial to the calculations.

 ## SKU recommendations